Nextome/nextome.github.io/docs/Manuals/nextome-hub-web-guide.md

 !!! warning "Prerequisites"
     Before reading this document, it is recommended that you read the documents:

-    - The two technologies and the tools.
+    - The two solutions and the tools.

     - Fundamental definitions.